Digital product development guide

 The Lean business model canvas is one of the most widely used brainstorming tools that helps gather the basics of the project in one easy-to-read template.

-Featuring basic information like Opportunity, Solution, Competition, Value Proposition and Key Metrics, it helps to solidify the purpose, goals and challenges of the product we’re about to build.
+Featuring basic information like Opportunity, Solution, Competition, Value Proposition and Key Metrics, it helps solidify the purpose, goals, and challenges of the product we’re about to build.

 User personas

-User personas provide more understanding of the people who will be using the product.
-These personas may include descriptions of the following: demographic information, financial information, marital status, lifestyle, descriptions of use situations as well as goals, hopes & fears related to using the service.
+User personas provide greater understanding of the people who will be using the product.
+These personas may include demographic information, financial information, marital status, lifestyle, descriptions of use situations, as well as goals, hopes, and fears related to using the service.

 User journeys